choice404/botbox/README.md

 - 1.0.0 - Initial version which includes basic features such as generate basic boilerplate code for cogs and the main file
 - 2.0.0 - A major refactor of the project in golang.
 Scrapped python for this...
+- 2.0.1 - Github releases using goreleaser
+- 2.0.2 - Brew release through taps and updated the imports to use github in the project
+- 2.0.3 - Updated the CLI form so custom prefixes are single non-alphanumeric characters only
+- 2.0.4 - Updated README.md to include instructions on how to install botbox cli and updated imports with v2

 ## License